Academic Support & Student Support Services

 - developing and maintaining healthy teams, and

 - supporting online teamwork and multicultural

 The Teaching & Course Design @RRU module on Team-Based Learning may also be a helpful resource.

 Student Health & Wellness

-RRU's Student Services provides extensive health and wellness support for students, including
+RRU's Student Services provides extensive health and wellness support for students.
+See:

-If you have any concerns regarding a student, academically or more personally, please bring this to the attention of your Program Head and program staff.
+If you have any concerns regarding a student, academically or more personally, always bring this to the attention of your Program Head and program staff.

 Other Student Support Services